Heba-Atef99/Lane_Line_Detection/README.md

 We use that information and use a sliding window,placed around the line centers, to find and follow lane lines from bottom to the top of the frame.

 ### step6:  Radius of the curvature
 We use their x and y pixel of the lane lines

 ### step7:Illustrating Lane Lines on image
-we illustrate the lane on the current frame, by overlaying color pixels on top of the image.
+We illustrate the lane on the current frame, by overlaying color pixels on top of the image.